lino-framework/book/docs/specs/comments.rst

         If not None, the object must have a field :attr:`ref` which will be shown in the summary of :class:`RecentComments`.

-    .. method:: add_comments_filter(cls, qs, user):
+    .. method:: get_comments_filter(cls, user):

-        Override this class method to define your own privacy settings.
+        Return the filter to be added when a given user requests comments about commentables of this type.

+        Return `None` to not add any filter.
+Otherwise the return value should be a :class:`django.db.models.Q` object.

-        Default behaviour is that comments are visible only to real users (not to anonymous).
+        Default behaviour is that public comments are visible even to anonymous while private comments are visible only to their author and to :class:`PrivateCommentsReader`.

+        You can override this class method to define your own privacy settings.

-        Usage example in :class:`lino_noi.lib.tickets.Ticket`
+        Usage example in
+        :class:`lino_xl.lib.groups.Group` and
+        :class:`lino_xl.lib.tickets.Ticket`.

+        If you override this method, you probably want to define a :class:`django.contrib.contenttypes.fields.GenericRelation` on your Commentable
+        in order to write filter conditions based on the owner of the comment.